-There are many factors that go into creating the perfect home theatre experience, including excellent sound, comfortable seating, and overall ambience.
+There are many factors that go into creating the perfect home theatre experience, including excellent sound, comfortable seating, and overall ambiance.
 The first thing that most people think of, however, is stunning image quality, whether it comes from a giant TV or a projector.
 Finding the right home theatre projector may prove a bit daunting with the number of models available.

 Before deciding upon the “best” projector, it is important to know what that means to you.
-Are you looking for the best among entry level projectors?
+Are you looking for the best among entry-level projectors?
 Maybe you want the best 4K projector or the best for HDR.
 Of course, you may simply want the best all-around performance at a particular price point.

 Best 4K Projector

 If you are looking for a top-performing 4K projector with excellent picture quality, you will want to check out the Optoma UHD60.
 Although it provides better contrast in darker rooms, it is bright enough to fill large screens even with moderately high ambient light.
-Colour balance is quite good and black levels give good depth.
+The Colour balance is quite good and black levels give good depth.
 It is quite competitive with other models in this price range, though they are not as deep as more expensive models.

 Image sharpness is exceptionally good in the middle two thirds but does soften somewhat at the sides and edges.
 This softening is subtle and won’t typically be noticed outside of still images such as test patterns.